Introduction to Taxation of Rental Income in Cyprus

 Taxation of Rental Income for Individuals

-When an individual owns rental property in Cyprus, the income generated from renting out the property is subject to several forms of taxation, including income tax, special defence contribution (SDC), and general healthcare system (GHS) contributions.
+When an individual owns rental property in Cyprus, the income generated from renting out the property is subject to several forms of taxation, including income tax and general healthcare system (GHS) contributions.
 Below is a breakdown of each applicable tax:

 a.
 Income Tax